-Some strategies that might help improve your sleep difficulties are:
+Some suggestions to help improve sleep are:

 Some strategies that might help in managing depression:

-- Exercise daily where possible.
 Exercise has been proven to have a positive impact on ADHD, our mental health and general well-being.
 You can read more about this here.

-- If you are unable to physically see everyone you would like to, then keep in touch using other means, such as phone, video calls, and social media.
+Although the rules about meeting people keep fluctuating and vary depending on where you live, everybody is now able to meet somebody else.
+Social interaction is really important for our general mental health and it can be enjoyable to plan events and look forward to them happening.
+If you are unable to physically see everyone you would like to, then keep in touch using other means, such as phone, video calls, and social media.

 Cognitive Behavioral Therapy can be very effective in treating depression.
 A specialist ADHD coach provides individual support for adults with ADHD.
 At The ADHD Centre we have a unique Behavioral Coaching Programme.